-The Committee will hold a series of public hearings at which representatives of government, business and labor can testify on these subjects so that the necessary work can be done now to obtain satisfactory solutions.
-Even if the solution is not entirely satisfactory, it is important that certainty be substituted for the doubt that now prevents business from making its plans.
+The committee will hold a series of public hearings at which representatives of Government, business, and labor will be asked to testify on some of these subjects so that the necessary work can be done now to obtain satisfactory solutions.
+Even if the solutions are not entirely satisfactory, it is important that certainty be substituted for the doubt that now prevents business from making its plans.